 "My sons and I went blueberry picking last year

 at this farm and it was a pleasant experience.
 When we were leaving i

 commented on when raspberry picking would be coming.
 The woman at the farm

 had said soon.
 So, i turned to my boys that were 9 and 8 yrs old and said,

-"oh good we'll have to come back at that time to go raspberry picking".
+"oh good we will have to come back at that time to go raspberry picking".
 The

 woman immmediately said "Oh no we dont allow children in the raspberry area

 to pick".
 So i asked why and she said that the bushes are very delicate and

 in the past children have crushed the bushes and stuff.
 It's not like my

 boys were babies - they are old enough to know the difference of what to do